SkyBirdSoar/polynomial/README.md

 `Polynomial` is an instance of `Substitutable`, `PolynomialType Term Polynomial`, `PolynomialType Polynomial Term`, `PolynomialType Polynomial Polynomial`, `DivisiblePolynomialType Polynomial Term`, `DivisiblePolynomialType Polynomial Polynomial`

 It implements:
-- |+| -- adds Polynomials/Terms together to form a polynomial
+- |+| -- adds Polynomials/Terms together to form a polynomial (From PolynomialType)
-- |-| -- subtract Polynomials/Terms to form a polynomial
+- |-| -- subtract Polynomials/Terms to form a polynomial (From PolynomialType)
-- |*| -- multiplies Polynomials/Terms to form a polynomial
+- |*| -- multiplies Polynomials/Terms to form a polynomial (From PolynomialType)
-- |/| -- simple division of Polynomials/Terms to form a polynomial
+- |/| -- simple division of Polynomials/Terms to form a polynomial (From DivisiblePolynomialType)
-- into -- substitute an unknown/variable in Term(s in a polynomial)
+- into -- substitute an unknown/variable in Term(s in a polynomial) (From Substitutable)
+- trim -- trim all zero-powered variables (From Trimable)

 If in doubt, consult the relevant files for a more detailed explanation!